 On Friday morning, I was trying to jam through a few emails that had been sitting in my inbox unattended to the last couple of days.

 One of them was an email from a brand called Sheike, asking what my rates are for an Instagram collaboration (this is a real brand, and I found out later the hackers have been using several different brands and their Instagram names in these emails).

 This is a really typical email that influencers receive daily.
 I scanned it quickly, clicked the link to Sheike’s Instagram page to check out their aesthetic, and responded back with my rates.

-I was not asked to log into my Instagram account and enter my password and username (other influencers who received a similar phishing email were prompted to log in), but I was already logged into Instagram on my browser.
+I was not brought to a login screen or asked to log into my Instagram account and enter my password and username (other influencers who received a similar phishing email were prompted to log in), but I was already logged into Instagram on my browser.

 This was where the hack happened.

 Here’s a look at the exact phishing email so you can be on the lookout for it and avoid it like the plague, as well as the three signs that I should have spotted and will now be paying close attention to in emails going forward: